COVID-19 Guidance and Answers to Common Questions: 2019-20 School Year

 programs must apply for a waiver.
 PKC and HSSAP programs may continue to operate while waiver consideration is pending.

-Are all PKC and HSSAP programs able to apply for a waiver?
+Are all PKC and HSSAP programs able to apply for a waiver (2019-20 academic year)?

 No. While schools remain closed, PKC and HSSAP programs physically located inside school buildings must adhere to school closure requirements and may not re-open until those school buildings re-open.
 Parents/caregivers who employed by life-sustaining business and need care for their children may contact their local Early Learning Resource center for assistance finding a suitable childcare alternative.
 View Early Learning Resource Center contact information.

-If a PKC and HSSAP program is closed, whether by choice or by mandate, may staff apply for Unemployment Compensation?
+If a PKC and HSSAP program is closed, whether by choice or by mandate, may staff apply for Unemployment Compensation (2019-20 academic year)?

 Since payments will continue to programs without interruption, the expectation is that program-funded staff will continue to be paid during closures and placed on administrative-type leave staff should not be expected to use sick time for COVID-19-related closures.
 Lead agencies with partners must pass through the agreed upon payments to their partners.

-Can PKC or HSSAP funds be used to support non-PKC or HSSAP activities during a disaster or pandemic?
+Can PKC or HSSAP funds be used to support non-PKC or HSSAP activities during a disaster or pandemic (2019-20 academic year)?

 Exceptions to grantee cost allocation plans and certain technology purchases to support distance learning can be considered on a case by case basis during the COVID-19 pandemic only.
 PKC and HSSAP funding can only be spent according to the grant budget.
 Prior approval via a budget revision must be obtained before alternate spending plans can proceed.

-If the PKC or HSSAP program is closed, can the PKC or HSSAP use its facilities and staff to provide emergency childcare for children whose parents are required to work during the pandemic?
+If the PKC or HSSAP program is closed, can the PKC or HSSAP use its facilities and staff to provide emergency childcare for children whose parents are required to work during the pandemic (2019-20 academic year)?

 If a grantee whose own facility is otherwise closed would like to use that facility to provide childcare for children whose parents or caregivers are employees of life-sustaining businesses and services, or businesses operating under a Department of Community and Economic Development waiver, the grantee must apply for and receive a waiver from the Pennsylvania Office of Child Development and Early Learning (OCDEL) before doing so.